-It depends on how the IDE is opened.
-The following shows a typical window when no project is opened.
+Now, we know which git branch to clone in IntelliJ.
+Open the IDE as shown below.
+Depending on how the IDE is opened.
+The following shows a typical window when we never opened any projects before.
 In this case, we choose to Check out from Version Control -> Git.
 Alternatively, we can use File -> New -> Project from Version Control -> Git.

-This then displays the following window asking for the URL to the codebase at github.com.
+Then, the following window opens up and asks for the URL to the codebase.

-To verify if the URL is valid, click the Test button.
+You may click the Test button to verify if the URL is valid.
 Then, click the Clone button to trigger the check-out operation.

 Wait until the process completes.
 Then use the Create project from existing sources (default) and click Next.

 Next, Choose all items and hit Finish.

 Wait until the configuration completes.
 At the bottom-right corner of the main IDE window, there is a UI control (or simply an item) with a label Git: master.
 We will use this to choose another (non-master) branch.

 Lastly, use the original branch name and click OK.

-The IDE will check out that version to the local machine.
+Then, IntelliJ IDE checks out that version to the local machine.